 You may want to read:

 On January 20, 1957, they were born in the same town, in the same hospital, only hours apart.
 They knew each other nearly all of their lives.
-They went to school together, hung together and eventually got married 30 years after they left that hospital in 1957.
+They went to school together, hung together, and eventually got married thirty years after leaving that hospital in 1957.

 We all experience bad news.
 Nobody receives a pass in this matter.
 The issue is never about whether evil will come knocking on your door, but how are you going to live for God’s fame, your good, and the benefit of others when the dark days come and stay over your heart and home.
 This process from despair to hope is not an easy one.

-After a perilous journey through this “unique valley of the shadow of death,” the Lord turned my heart to pray for my former sister-in-law.
-I hope that if she is not a Christian, that the Lord would regenerate her.
+After an arduous journey through this “unique valley of the shadow of death,” the Lord turned my heart to pray for my former sister-in-law.
+I hope that if she is not a Christian, the Lord would regenerate her.
 It would bring me no greater pleasure than to see her standing in heaven, beside the person she murdered, forever worshipping the Savior.
 How glorious would that be?

-It is the gospel that makes all things right, and I do thank God that although my soul was heavy because of the “wages of sin,” I know that I am no different than my sister-in-law.
+The gospel makes all things right, and I do thank God that although my soul was heavy because of the “wages of sin,” I know that I am no different from my sister-in-law.
 Oh yes, I realize she murdered someone.
 She told me so, and the judge agreed.
 But so did I. My sin put my Savior on Adam’s tree, but the Lord forgave me of this higher crime.

 My prayer is that I never get over the fact that my murder charge received the forgiveness of Christ.
 May we all find forgiveness for our “murder” of the Son of God, and from that place of humility, we rest in God’s judgments on all things that are still waiting on reconciliation and restoration.
 We can live today in the future grace that is certain to come.